nikhil-sinnarkar/CarND-Behavioral-Cloning-P3-master/writeup_report.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.
+Number of epochs was 3.
+Loss function which I used was MSE (Mean Squared error) as this is suitable for regression problem.
+I used 80-20 split for training and validation data set.

 #### 4. Appropriate training data